 SACRAMENTO CITY COLLEGE, DAVIS CENTER.
 Sacramento City College (SCC) offers a three-unit introductory beer and brewing course, NUTRI 336, as part of its Food Science program.
 The course covers the stages of malting and brewing, major ingredients, beer styles, and factors affecting beer quality.
 On Fridays for the Fall semester.
 9a—12p. $120

 MARY L. STEPHENS LIBRARY.
-Weekly conversation group to practice English in a fun and relaxed way with help from group facilitator.
+Weekly conversation group to practice English in a fun and relaxed way with help from a group facilitator.
 Drop in visitors welcome.
 Tuesdays at 6p, Thursdays at 1:30p, Fridays at 9:45a.
 Free

 MARY L. STEPHENS LIBRARY.
 Davis Makerspace is a community workspace for makers and builders, designers and inventors.
 A small assortment of tools will be available for use and staff or volunteers will be on hand to provide some assistance.
 Supervised children are welcome.
 Mon. & Tues., 6p—8p; Thurs., 9:30a—11:30a, Fri.
 3p—5p.
 Free